VenalityXT/Active-Directory-and-DNS-Server-Deployment/README.md

 ## **Project Overview**

-This project demonstrates how to **deploy, configure, and validate** an **Active Directory Domain Services (AD DS)** and **DNS Server** environment on **Windows Server 2022**.
+This project demonstrates how to **deploy, configure, and validate** an **Active Directory Domain Services (AD DS)** and **DNS Server** environment on a **Windows Server 2022** VM using VirtualBox.
-The lab simulates an enterprise domain controller setup from start to finish — installing necessary roles, configuring static IP addressing, promoting the server to a domain controller, and validating functionality through DNS resolution and directory management.
+The lab simulates an enterprise domain controller setup from start to finish; Installing necessary roles, configuring static IP addressing, promoting the server to a domain controller, and validating functionality through DNS resolution and directory management.

 The environment serves as a foundational exercise for **systems administrators and cybersecurity analysts** learning how identity and name resolution infrastructure functions within enterprise networks.
 By completing this configuration, users gain practical experience in **domain creation, DNS zone management, and Active Directory structure organization**.